SirLich/godot-yt-reference/README.md

-# godot-yt-reference
+# Godot YouTube Reference

-A reference repository for Godot Engine video tutorials.
+This repository contains reference material for all of my YouTube videos about the Godot Engine.
+You can can find my [channel here](https://www.youtube.com/@SirLich).